StoplightLoosejaw/QualityPics/README.md

 <br>
                                 id/{{somenumber}} - retrieves JSON with data about pic with that id <br>
                                 randompic - retrieves JSON with data about random pic <br>
-                                category/{{category}} - retrieves JSON with data about all pics within that category